saintsaens/fl-bb-stalker/README.md

 You will need to [allow access to less secure apps](https://myaccount.google.com/lesssecureapps) on the SRC_EMAIL account, and also [disable CAPTCHA](https://accounts.google.com/b/0/DisplayUnlockCaptcha) on that account.
 I recommend creating a new account just for this purpose.
 ### Tests
 If you plan to run tests with `pytest` ([how to do that?](https://docs.pytest.org/en/latest/getting-started.html)), change the following value in the file <b>conf.py</b>:
 - TEST_HTML_FILE: full path to the html file used for tests.
-For instance:
+For instance (replace `USER` with your account name):
 ```
 TEST_HTML_FILE = "/home/USER/fl-bb-stalker/fake_html.html"
 ```